If you have sensitive skin, you can be forgiven for approaching chemical peels with trepidation.

 These light chemical peel solutions are larger in molecular structure, so they don’t penetrate too deeply, making them much gentler than their popular cousin glycolic.

-These are often used in formulas with a number of different acids because using multiple acids at a lower concentration (instead of one at a high concentration) can make a formula less irritating.
+These are often used in formulas with several different acids because using multiple acids at a lower concentration (instead of one at a high concentration) can make a formula less irritating.

-This is a really popular chemical peeling agent, which comes in several different strengths from 30 to 70%.
+This is a top-rated chemical peel solution with several different strengths from 30 to 70%.

 Glycolic Acid has a low pH and small molecular structure, which means it penetrates deeply; the strength of the acid determines how deep it will penetrate your skin.